paolo-giaccone/DronetSim/README.md

 The work has been motivated by __Flagship project__ **Space4You** within **NODES** project, which has received funding from the __MUR – Missione 4__, Componente 2, Investimento 1.5 – Creazione e rafforzamento di “**Ecosistemi dell’innovazione**”, costruzione di “leader territoriali di R&S” – del PNRR with grant agreement no. ECS00000036.

 The UAV simulator is aimed at investigating a basic scenario in which generic airborn vehicles move in a given area and communicate within a multihop fashion.
 The simulation model captures many aspects:
 - flexible communication model
+- packet transmission modeling
 - temperature effects on battery duration
 - environment effects on the mobility (e.g., wind)
 - cooperative multihop communication between UAV

 A GUI is provided to show in real time the currect state of the simulation.

-DronetSim can be also integrated with UAV mission planners.
+DronetSim is also integrated with Ardupilot.

 The main assumptions behind the simulation model are the following:
-- ideal MAC, i.e., without collisions
+- ideal MAC, i.e., no collisions
 - no queueing on the relay nodes

 ## Folder structure

-- V2: DronetSim python code
+- Source: DronetSim python code
 - Doc: Main documentation, with manual and report showing some simulation results under some meaningful scenarios
-- Scripts: auxiliaty files to process the simulation output
+- Script: auxiliary files to process the simulation output